florian/florian.github.io/_posts/2017-10-12-differential-privacy.md

 to report the data.
 When selecting the bloom filter size we should have in mind how many unique values are expected.
 - **Number of hash functions, \\( h \\)**: Bloom filters uses hash functions to encode the values.
 - **Number of cohorts, \\( m \\)**: To avoid collisions, RAPPOR divides the population into different cohorts.
-This value must be choosen carefully.
-If it's too small, collisions are still quite likely, while if it's too large then each individual cohort provides insufficient signal due to its small sample size.
+This value must be chosen carefully.
+If it's too small, collisions are still quite likely, while if it's too large then each individual cohort provides an insufficient signal due to its small sample size.
 - **Probabilities \\( p, q, f \\)**: Noise is added to the Bloom filter with different probabilities.
-This probabilities determine the level of Differential Privacy along with the number of hash functions used.
+These probabilities determine the level of Differential Privacy along with the number of hash functions used.

 <br/>